Organizational Chart Template

 2. Gather information

 The next step is to gather the correct information.
 Without the right information, you will not be able to proceed.
-Utilise the HR department or survey your teams in order to get the information you need.
+Utilize the HR department or survey your teams in order to get the information you need.

 3. Structure your org chart